hungnvbestarion/dm.shopping/CHATWIDGET_GUIDE.md

 ### "API Key not configured" Warning

-1. Make sure `VITE_AI_API_KEY` is set in `.env`
+1. Make sure `VITE_GEMINI_API_KEY` is set in `.env`
 2. Restart the development server after updating `.env`
-3. The key should start with `sk-ant-`
+3. Verify the API key is valid from Google AI Studio

 ### No Response from AI

-1. Verify your Claude API key is valid
+1. Verify your Google Gemini API key is valid
-2. Check that your API key has sufficient credits
+2. Check that your API key has sufficient quota
 3. Check browser console for detailed error messages
-4. Ensure you're using a valid model name
+4. Ensure you're using a valid model name (e.g., `gemini-2.5-flash`)

 ### Slow Responses

-- Claude API responses may take 2-5 seconds depending on query complexity
+- Gemini API responses may take 1-3 seconds depending on query complexity
 - Loading indicator will show while waiting for response
 - Longer conversations may take slightly longer